lupyuen/lupyuen.github.io/src/testbot3.md

 Failed to allocate page table page
 ```

 Also: Always boot Avaota OS from MicroSD!
-Fresh from the Factory, our SBC boots to [__Android by Default__](https://gist.github.com/lupyuen/f0195a2ccdd40906b80e2a360b1782ba)!
+Fresh from the Factory, our SBC eMMC boots to [__Android by Default__](https://gist.github.com/lupyuen/f0195a2ccdd40906b80e2a360b1782ba)!

 ```text
 Linux version 5.15.119-gc08c29131003 (yuzuki@YuzukiKoddo)